nasa/cape/doc/index.rst

 Each CFD interface is a portmanteau of "Python" and the name of the solver.
 The command-line interface is invoked with the commands ``pycart``, ``pyfun``, and ``pyover``.
-In addition, there are several scripts matching the glob ``p?_*.py`` for isolated tasks such as converting grid formats.
+In addition, there are several scripts matching the glob ``p?_*.py`` and for isolated tasks such as converting grid formats, and there is a ``run_*.py`` script for running the appropriate tasks for a single case of each CFD interface.

 **Cape Inputs and JSON Files**
-Inputs to Cape can be given as either command-line arguments, input files associated with the CFD solver, or JSON files. `JSON <http:www.json.org>`_ is a simple but extensible format similar to XML.
+Inputs to Cape can be given as either command-line arguments, input files associated with the CFD solver, or JSON files. `JSON <http:www.json.org>`_ is a simple but flexible format similar to XML.
 There are interpreters for many languages.